 At Interconnection Customer's option, the Transmission Provider and Interconnection Customer will identify alternative Point(s) of Interconnection and configurations at the Scoping Meeting to evaluate in the DISIS Cluster Study Process and attempt to eliminate alternatives in a reasonable fashion given resources and information available.
 Interconnection Customer shall select a single definitive Point of Interconnection to be studied no later than the execution of the DISIS Agreement and shall provide affirmation of Site Control to construct the entire Generating Facility and all required Interconnection Facilities to the designated Point of Interconnection or the deposit in lieu of Site Control prescribed in Section 4.4.2 (c.) no later than commencement of the Phase 1 study process described in Section 10.8.

+4.4.8 Initiating an Interconnection Request in the Generation Replacement Process.

+A request for Generation Replacement shall be accompanied by: (i) a completed application in the form of Appendix 3 to the LGIP; (ii) a study deposit in the amount of $50,000.

 4.5 OASIS Posting.

 Transmission Provider will maintain on its OASIS a list of all Interconnection Requests.
 The list will identify, for each Interconnection Request: (i) the maximum summer and winter megawatt electrical output; (ii) the location by county and state; (iii) the station or transmission line or lines where the interconnection will be made; (iv) the projected In-Service Date; (v) the status of the Interconnection Request, including Queue Position and Cluster (if applicable); (vi) the type of Interconnection Service being requested; and (vii) the availability of any studies related to the Interconnection Request; (viii) the date of the Interconnection Request; (ix) the type of Generating Facility to be constructed (combined cycle, base load or combustion turbine and fuel type); and (x) for Interconnection Requests that have not resulted in a completed interconnection, an explanation as to why it was not completed.
+In addition, for a Generation Replacement, Transmission Provider will post the planned date of cessation of operation for the Existing Generating Facility or actual date if the Existing Generating Facility already has ceased commercial operations, the expected Commercial Operation Date of the Replacement Generating Facility, and the type of requested Interconnection Service.
 Except in the case of an Affiliate, the list will not disclose the identity of Interconnection Customer until Interconnection Customer executes an LGIA or requests that Transmission Provider file an unexecuted LGIA with FERC.
 Before holding a Scoping Meeting with its Affiliate, Transmission Provider shall post on OASIS an advance notice of its intent to do so.
 Transmission Provider shall post to its OASIS site any deviations from the study timelines set forth herein.
 Interconnection Study reports and Optional Interconnection Study reports shall be posted to Transmission Provider's OASIS site subsequent to the meeting between Interconnection Customer and Transmission Provider to discuss the applicable study results.
 Transmission Provider shall also post any known deviations in the Large Generating Facility's In-Service Date.

 4.5.1 Requirement to Post Interconnection Study Metrics.